Spinal Stenosis Treatment

 - Over 15 years’ experience treating spinal stenosis and complex spinal conditions

-- A multi-disciplinary approach combining physiotherapy, chiropractic care, and regenerative treatments
+- A multi-disciplinary approach combining physiotherapy, specialist care, and regenerative treatments

 - A patient-first philosophy designed to avoid unnecessary surgery